Jorma Kinnunen

-Jorma Vilho Paavali Kinnunen (15 December 1941 – 25 July 2019) was an athlete from Finland who competed mainly in the javelin throw.
-He was born in Pihtipudas.
+Jorma Vilho Paavali Kinnunen (15 December 1941 – 25 July 2019) was an athlete from Finland who competed mainly in the javelin throw and participated at three Olympic Games.

+Biography

+Kinnunen was born in Pihtipudas and attended his first Olympic Games in Tokyo during 1964.

+Kinnunen won the British AAA Championships title in the javelin throw event at the 1966 AAA Championships.
-He competed for Finland in the 1968 Summer Olympics held in Mexico City, Mexico in the javelin throw where he won the silver medal.

-On 18 June 1969 Kinnunen threw a world record 92,70m in javelin at Tampere stadium, Finland.
+He competed for Finland in the 1968 Summer Olympics held in Mexico City, Mexico in the javelin throw where he won the silver medal and on 18 June 1969 Kinnunen threw a world record 92.70m in javelin at Tampere stadium, Finland.
+At the 1972 Olympics Games in Munich, he represented Finland again and finished in 6th place.